 - Incredibly well-engineered

-What makes the Viper PST Gen II great?
+What makes the Viper PST Gen II one of the most popular tactical scopes around?
 For starters, the reticle.
 A lot of long-range shooting and using scopes, in general, involves informing your shot with the features of the reticule.

 The PST has a highly functional, intuitive reticule with detailed hold points, but it really shined with its lack of clutter and super clear glass.
 It gave us really useful visibility for both long-distance shooting and distance ranging.

 Smooth target transitions

 Transitioning between targets and adjusting from shot to shot was quick and easy with the PST.